floriansaqipi/Comp_net_Gr_1b17_TCP_Socket_client_server_appliaction_WFA/README.md

 ## Project Overview

 This project was developed as the second assignment for the Computer Networks course.
 The main objective was to implement a client-server application using C# and socket programming.
-The application is designed as a Windows Form App and fulfills specific requirements outlined below.
+The application is designed as a Windows Form App.

+This project is designed to facilitate a multi-threaded server-client architecture using Net and Net.Sockets C# libraries.
+Our application allows clients to connect to the server, each receiving its dedicated thread.
+With different privilege levels, users can browse, read, create, edit and delete files on the server, as well as execute them as needed, using the designed GUI.
+The project fulfills specific requirements outlined below.

 ### Project Requirements